Donwulff/bio-tools/mapping/README.md

 Unfortunately GATK doesn't currently support these covariates, but I'd like to see how much of error they explain.

 ## GRCh38_bwa_index.sh - EXPERIMENTAL reference genome build script

+Now with both GRCh38 patch 14 and Telomere-to-Telomere CHM13v2 support.